 All matters of practice and procedure at congregational and Board meetings will, unless otherwise provided for in the Bylaws, be governed by Robert's Rules of Order, 10th edition or later.

 9. Board of Trustees

-(1) The Board of Trustees usually has 9 members, and may appoint up to 2 additional trustees.
+1. The Board of Trustees usually has a minimum of 7 members and may appoint up to 2 additional trustees.
 The terms and positions are as follows: